Twitter silences some verified accounts after wave of hacks | MarketScreener

 digital currency.

-The cause of the breach was not immediately clear and - more
+Nearly two hours after the first wave of hacks, the cause of

-than an hour after the first wave of hacks - Twitter took the
+the breach had not yet been made public.
+In a sign of the

-extraordinary step of preventing at least some verified accounts
+of preventing at least some verified accounts from publishing

-from publishing messages altogether.
+messages altogether.

 It was not clear whether all verified users were affected

-but, if so, it would have a huge impact on the platform and its
+but, if they were, it would have a huge impact on the platform

-users.
-Verified users include celebrities and journalists, but
+and its users.
+Verified users include celebrities, journalists,

-Twitter didn't offer clarification but said in a statement
+Twitter did not offer clarification but said in a statement

 that users "may be unable to tweet or reset your password while